 Every year, thousands of collegiate athletes participate in NCAA-regulated sports.
-However, with a small mistake or misunderstanding of NCAA rules, a collegiate athletic career can come to an end.
+However, with a small mistake or misunderstanding of NCAA rules and regulations, a collegiate athletic career can come to an end.
 It's especially important that college students understand the protocol.

 The NCAA is the governing body for college athletes and coaches.
 The NCAA strives for equal and fair competition among member colleges nationwide.
 The NCAA categorizes its colleges based on their enrollment.
 Division I, the highest class, gets the most attention.
 One of the NCAA rules that is broken the most often is allowing improper benefits to athletes.
 These benefits can be cash and/or gifts that the athlete receives solely because they are playing sports for the college.